groots-software-technologies/docker-sample-nginx/README.md

 # docker-sample-nginx
-a sample nginx container to display container name hello hello 2 hello3
+a sample nginx container to display the container name